redFrik/udk16-Immersive_Technologies/udk161117/README.md

 }
 ```

-now we add a cosine for the x axis to get a spiral. and we also clean up the code a little bit by adding more variables (x, y, theta)...
+now we add a cosine for the x axis to get a spiral. and we also clean up the code a little bit by adding more variables (iamp, x, y, theta)...

 ```javascript
 var speed= 0.005;